Xi'An China

 Witness the grandeur of the Terracotta Warriors and Horses and be amazed by this incredible archaeological wonder.

-The story is about a farmer who finds some of the graves while digging in his garden.
+The story is about a farmer who finds some graves while digging in his garden.
 The Chinese government stole his land and took everything he had.

-It is very impressive to see.
+It is imposing to see.
 You cannot find two identical faces among the excavated terracotta warriors.

-We did not have time to visit everything in the town area.
+We only had time to visit some things in the town area.

-Someday, I will come back and visit more of this amazing place.
+Someday, I will come back and visit more of this fantastic place.

 What made the terracotta warriors significant?

-They were discovered in 1974 by farmers who were digging a well in the Shaanxi Province, near the emperor’s mausoleum at Mount Li.
-They are part of a massive burial tomb complex that encompassed 50 km² (20 mi²).
+They were discovered in 1974 by farmers digging a well in the Shaanxi Province near the emperor’s mausoleum at Mount Li.
+They are part of a massive burial tomb complex of 50 km² (20 mi²).

 Good To Know